alf-tool/alf-core/README.md

 necessarily limited to simply scalar values in two dimension tables.
 This is wrong; most SQL databases are indeed 'flat', but _relations_ (in the mathematical sense of the relational theory) are not!
-Look, **the example above is a relation!**; that 'contains' another relations as particular values, which, in turn, could 'contain' relations or any other 'simple' or more 'complex' value...
+Look, **the example above is a relation!**; that 'contains' other relations as particular values, which, in turn, could 'contain' relations or any other 'simple' or more 'complex' value...
 This is not "flat" at all, after all :-)